basho/basho_docs/source/languages/en/riak/dev/using/application-guide.md

 * [[Data Modeling with Riak Data Types]] --- An object modeling example that relies on Riak Data Types

+#### When to use Riak Data Types

+* **When your data fits** --- If the data that you're storing can be modeled as one of the five available types, Riak Data Types could be a very good option.
+Please note that in many cases there may not be a 1:1 correspondence between the five available types and the data that you'd like to store, but there may be workarounds to close the gap.
+  Most things that can be stored as JSON, for example, can be stored as maps (though with modifications).

+#### When not to use Riak Data Types

+* **When you need to provide your own convergence logic** --- If your application needs to have access to all sibling values, then Riak Data Types are not a good choice because they by definition do not produce siblings.
+* **When your data doesn't fit** --- While the five existing Data Types allow for a great deal of flexibility and a wide range of use cases, they don't cover all use cases.
+If you have data that requires a modeling solution that can't be covered, you should stick to standard K/V operations.

 ### MapReduce

 Riak's MapReduce feature enables you to perform powerful batch